private-compute-infra-toolkit/hats/client/README.md

 In order to use HATs CVM you need:

 1. AMD SEV-SNP machine running Linux: the machine should have SEV-SNP enabled in the BIOS and the kernel.

 1. QEMU (version >= 9.2.0-rc3): build QEMU in the SNP machine.

+    Installation and version can be checked with e.g. `$ /usr/bin/qemu-system-x86_64 --version`

     *   Install build dependencies: